-Lets you monitor features in the following categories:

-- Alerts displays messages from the system logs.
-See "System Alerts" on page 87. - Resources groups a list of system resources that Appliance Manager monitors.
+Summary Displays a graphic summary of system utilization, including CXFS filesystem and node status (if CXFS is licensed and installed), number of alerts, CPU usage, disk space, disk throughput, network throughput, current clients, and uptime.
+See "System Summary" on page 80.
+Monitoring Lets you monitor features in the following categories: • Alerts displays messages from the system logs.
+See "System Alerts" on page 83. • Resources groups a list of system resources that Appliance Manager monitors.
 Select a resource (such as Disk Space) to display its status.
-See "Resources" on page 87. - Services groups a list of services provided by the storage server.
+See "Resources" on page 83. • Services groups a list of services provided by the storage server.
 Select a service (such as HA) to display its status.
 You can also display the current versions of installed software.
-See "Services" on page 96. - Clients displays various I/O criteria by which to display information about the storage server's clients.
-See "Clients" on page 107.

-Lets you perform tasks in the following categories:

-- Resources groups a list of system resources that you can configure using Appliance Manager.
+See "Services" on page 92.
+Clients displays various I/O criteria by which to display information about the storage server's clients.
+See "Clients" on page 103.
+Management Lets you perform tasks in the following categories: • Resources groups a list of system resources that you can configure using Appliance Manager.
 Select a resource (such as Network Interfaces).
-See:

-- "Network Interface Configuration" on page 23

-- "Storage Configuration" on page 29

-- "DMF Configuration" on page 51

-- "User and Group Configuration" on page 54
+See: "Network Interface Configuration" on page 22 "Storage Configuration" on page 29 "DMF Configuration" on page 47 - "User and Group Configuration" on page 50

-- Services groups a list of services that you can configure using Appliance Manager.
-See: - "Creating Filesystems" on page 31 - "CIFS Configuration" on page 63 - "CXFS Configuration" on page 65 - Global Configuration groups a list of options for various general system administration tasks.
-See "Global Configuration" on page 69. - Operations lets you save and restore the system configuration files that you create with Appliance Manager, gather support and performance data, and shut down or reboot the system.
-See "Operations" on page 78.

-Site Map Displays an index of direct links to each screen that information about Appliance Manager.
+Services groups a list of services that you can configure using Appliance Manager.
+See: "Creating Filesystems" on page 31 "CIFS Configuration" on page 58 "CXFS Configuration" on page 60 • Global Configuration groups a list of options for various general system administration tasks.
+See "Global Configuration" on page 65. • Operations lets you save and restore the system configuration files that you create with Appliance Manager, gather support and performance data, and shut down or reboot the system.
+See "Operations" on page 74.
+Site Map Displays an index of direct links to each screen that Appliance Manager displays.
+Help Displays this guide, the release notes, and legal information about Appliance Manager.
+Log In Displays the management log-in screen, in which you enter the administration password that enables you to make changes with Appliance Manager and use the Management screens.

-Appliance Manager displays.

-Help Displays this guide, the release notes, and legal

-Log In Displays the management log-in screen, in which you

-enter the administration password that enables you to make changes with Appliance Manager and use the Management screens.
 (No password is required to use the Monitoring screens.)
 You must also enable cookies.

-Log Out Allows you to exit from the management function but

-still access monitoring functions.
-(After you have logged in, the menu selection changes to Log Out.)
+Log Out Allows you to exit from the management function but still access monitoring functions.
+(After you have logged in, the menu selection changes to Log Out .)